-Join NSI and AWS to hear from a range of experts on the priorities laid out in the Biden Administration’s FY24 Defense Budget.
+NSI and AWS hosted a range of experts on the priorities laid out in the Biden Administration’s FY24 Defense Budget.
 What are they key national security programs and priorities to receive funding?
 Does this budget meet the challenges posed by rising adversaries?
 What will the impact be on U.S. national security?

-This event is held under Chatham House rules and is a widely attended event.
+This event was held under Chatham House rules and was a widely attended event.

 About Our Speakers